jkirsteins/example-eth-wallet-in-dotnet/README.md

 - Wallet.SerializableProperties.cs contains the properties that will be saved to/loaded from JSON
 - Wallet.LoadingAndSaving.cs contains code that pertains to wallet generation, loading, and saving
-- Wallet.EthereumInteraction.cs contains code that interacts with the Rinkeby node using the Nethereum library
+- Wallet.EthereumInteraction.cs contains code that interacts with the Infura Rinkeby node using the Nethereum library

-The Wallet - upon creation - will query the Rinkeby node for the latest known block, and store it as the last known block.
+The Wallet - upon creation - will query the Infura Rinkeby node for the latest known block, and store it as the last known block.

 Afterwards, it can be synchronized - every synchronization action will load blocks between the last known block